 Tiwale is a community-based organization in Malawi registered for TA Njewa: 201315122

 With the infrequency of social mobility in Malawi, daughters and the daughter’s daughter often face the same fate: early marriage and insufficient schooling.
-Over time this vicious cycle has created a substantial population of women who are under-educated, jobless and facing extreme poverty.
+Over time this vicious cycle has created a substantial population of young women who are under-educated, jobless, and facing extreme poverty.